-The organizers of the 2020 Rajshahi Regional Seminar of the Bangladesh Economic Association have requested me - a student of economics - to deliver a Public Lecture which shall be of relevant interest to the Engineers.
-My colleague and friend Professor Dr. M. Moazzem Hossain Khan of Department of Economics, University of Rajshahi insisted me, almost every other day, to write a "thought provoking" paper.
-I gave much careful thought on the possible subject matter.
-Since this 2020 Rajshahi Regional Seminar of the Bangladesh Economic Association is an unusual joint venture with the Rajshahi University of Engineering and Technology's Faculty of Applied Science and Humanities - I thought it to be appropriate to write and talk about the possible role of Engineers and Engineering Sciences in facilitating development in the complex era of 4th & 5th industrial revolution within the orbit of globalization.
+The organisers of the 2020 Rajshahi Regional Seminar of the Bangladesh Economic Association have requested me - a student of economics - to deliver a Public Lecture that shall be of relevant interest to the Engineers.
+My Rajshahi University colleague, Professor Dr M. Moazzem Hossain Khan of the Department of Economics, insisted that I write a "thought-provoking" paper almost every other day.
+I gave much careful thought to the possible subject matter.
+Since this 2020 Rajshahi Regional Seminar of the Bangladesh Economic Association is an unusual joint venture with the Rajshahi University of Engineering and Technology's Faculty of Applied Science and Humanities - I thought it to be appropriate to write and talk about the possible role of Engineers and Engineering Sciences in facilitating development in the complex era of fourth&fifth industrial revolution within the orbit of globalisation.

 The self-selecting idea of writing on the subject has been a difficult-to-accomplish task for me - a non-engineer.
-I tried to conceptualize, however, keeping the science of causality in mind.
+I tried to conceptualise, however, keeping the science of causality in mind.

-After much thought into the logical links of the key issues encompassing the theme, I contemplated it to be appropriate to respond to the following self-posed questions:
+After much thought into the logical links of the critical issues encompassing the theme, I contemplated it to be appropriate to respond to the following self-posed questions: